forkcms/documentation/module guide/cronjobs.md

 When coding cronjobs you should not use one of the following functions, because they are going to break your cronjob:
 - BL::getWorkingLanguage()
 - BackendModel::createURLForAction()

+This comes because the cronjob doesn't know what the language is and these functions use that language.